 Habitat:

-Tree of heaven prefers open, disturbed sites.
-It can be found growing along riparian corridors, forests edges & openings, fields, roadsides, and waste places.
+Tree-of-heaven prefers open, disturbed sites.
+It can be found growing along riparian corridors, forests edges and openings, fields, roadsides, and waste places.

 Threats & Impacts:

-Trees produce large quantities of seeds and exude chemicals from their roots that suppress the growth of surrounding plants.
-Tree of heaven’s incredibly rapid growth rate allows it to outcompete native species for space and resources.
+These trees produce large quantities of seeds and exude chemicals from their roots that suppress the growth of surrounding plants.
+Tree-of-heaven’s incredibly rapid growth rate allows it to outcompete native species for space and resources.

 Management Techniques:

 Small seedlings can be removed by hand pulling or digging.
-Larger plants and infestations can be treated with triclopyr or glyphosate based herbicide.
-Foliar spray, cut stump, basal bark, and hack & squirt are all effective.
+Larger plants and infestations can be treated with triclopyr or a glyphosate-based herbicide.
+Foliar spray, cut stump, basal bark, and hack and squirt are all effective.